 You can rent a bicycle to explore Angel Island, and there are numerous hiking trails to wander on.
 If you’re lucky you might spot some deer or a raccoon, who are apparently great swimmers and able to reach the island easily.
 Otherwise jump on a tram or seagueway tour to learn more about Angel Island, and its time as a Quarantine Station, before it became an immigration stop-off point.

 Hiking enthusiasts can try the 6-mile loop that will take them to the top of Mt Livermore.
 Your ferry ticket will then take you back to Alcatraz Island, and on to Pier 33 in San Francisco.

 Insider Tip: There aren’t any food stores on the island, so bring snacks and plenty of water!

 Enjoy a (late) lunch at Boudin Bakery

 This is the bakery’s flagship store, where you can watch bakers shaping dough into all kinds of interesting animals (from crocodiles, to crabs, and every sea faring animal in between).
-Grab a table and order from the extensive lunch bistro menu, which includes salads, sandwhiches, seafood and their famous sourdough breadbowl filled with clam chowder or crab and corn bisque.
+Grab a table and order from the extensive lunch bistro menu, which includes salads, sandwiches, seafood and their famous sourdough bread bowl filled with clam chowder or crab and corn bisque.

 Address: 160 Jefferson Street, San Francisco.